NativeScript/docs-v7/docs/best-practices/bundling-with-webpack.md

 NativeScript Angular projects will also have the [`@ngtools/webpack`](https://www.npmjs.com/package/@ngtools/webpack) plugin added.
 The former performs Ahead-of-Time compilation and code splitting for lazily loaded modules.
 Also, if your application is Ahead-of-Time compiled, you won't have Angular compiler included in your bundle which results in smaller application size and improved start up time.

 Ahead-of-Time compilation is not enabled by default.
-To enable Ahead-of-Time compilation in your porject provide `--env.aot` flag to the CLI command.
+To enable Ahead-of-Time compilation in your project provide `--env.aot` flag to the CLI command.

 Building with AOT on Android
 ```